getreu/tp-note/docs/source/tpnote--manpage.md

     When '`--edit --view`' appear together, '`--view`' takes precedence and '`--edit`' is ignored.

-:   As most users do expect file change when they _view_ a file, '`--view`'
+:   As most users do not expect the viewed file to change, '`--view`'
     is usually used together with '`--no-filename-sync`'.

 **-V**, **\--version**